I have been meaning to write something about procrastination for a while now, but I keep putting it off!

 Rephrase your inner dialogue.
 The phrases "need to", "have to" and ‘should do’ are simply not helpful.
 Flip these phrases.
 Try saying to yourself, "I choose to," this gives toy far more control and a greater sense of ownership.

 Aim to ‘eat the frog’!
 Get those unappealing, unpleasant or difficult tasks out of the way early.
 This will give you the rest of the day to focus on more enjoyable tasks and activities.
 You will feel such a sense of relief that you will be set up for the rest of the day.

 Productivity consultant Brain Tracy named the Eat The Frog method after this vivid piece of advice from Mark Twain.
 “If it's your job to eat a frog, it's best to do it first thing in the morning.
 And If it's your job to eat two frogs, it's best to eat the biggest one first.”

-Now that I have jotted down some thoughts on procrastination I feel much better for it!
 If you would like to find out how online hypnotherapy may help you - get in touch for a free consultation.